DH Debate Club Logo

 Instead of discussing the nation's major overall problems, such as foreign policy, defense, how to create economic growth and Greenland's development, the ignorant and easily manipulated voters held to more easily understandable cases such as tobacco prices, kindergartens staffing policies and the food preferences and eating times of asylum seekers and their children.

 At this election, there was an unprecedented overbidding competition between politicians promising large groups of voters benefits at the expense of minor groups.
 In a mass democracy, it is precisely possible to vote for other peoples money.
 Political parties that pursue such a policy lose a few votes from the smaller groups from which the money is taken, but win many more votes from the much larger groups to which the money is distributed in various ways.
-The Social Democrats led the way by promising earlier retirement to "run-down people".
+The social democrats led the way by promising earlier retirement to "run-down people".

-The basic idea of a democracy is that politicians present their the plans that they believe are relevant and necessary to the nation based on their deeply held attitudes, and it is then up to the voters to say yes or no. Over time, this principle has been degenerated by that some parties have turned the principle on its head, analyzing and exploring the voters' wishes and attitudes, and then design their programs and manifestos to these in the hope of increasing their votes.
-In doing so the whole public debate becomes an echo chamber and politicians are no longer are the nation's leaders as they should be, and they have transformed their parties into a kind of interest organizations for mutual support for the members' political careers.
-I have always connected Social Democrats with this particular practice, but today all parties have become a kind of social democrats.
+A basic idea of a democracy is that politicians present their plans that they believe are relevant and necessary to the nation based on deeply held attitudes, and it is then up to the voters to say yes or no. Over time, this principle has been degenerated by that some parties have turned the principle on its head, analyzing and exploring the voters' wishes and attitudes, and then design their programs and manifestos accordong to these in the hope of increasing their votes.
+In doing so the whole public debate becomes an echo chamber and politicians are no longer the nation's leaders as they should be, and they have transformed their parties into a kind of interest organizations for mutual support for the members' political careers.
+I have always connected the Social Democrats with this particular practice, but today all parties have become a kind of social democrats.
 Even a representative of the Danish People's Party stated that "they had failed by sitting in the back of the climate bus."

-In a democracy one can vote for other peoples money.
+In a democracy one can get others money by voting.
 Photo behku.com.

 The party has acknowledged that within the framework of a mass democracy, protest parties can only grow to a certain size, because the bulk of voters are anxious and dearly wish that everything should continue as usual, why it is so effective to stamp unwanted parties as extremists, who want to overturn the voters' secure life.